ursetto/a2-btr/README.md

 After copying all unscrambled files from side A to a new work disk, the resulting disk is bootable and lets you start a new game.
 At this time, it asks you to momentarily swap side A back in.
 If you insert the copy here, your character will be invisible.
 The original works here (even if you booted off the copy), so we're missing something there, and it could be those orphaned sectors we mentioned at the top.

 The side A orphaned sectors are T05,S00..T09,S0F (middle of nowhere) and T12,S0D (middle of WIND).
 I copied T05S00..T09S0F (via Locksmith) over and it then started a game as expected.
+We'll see later that each of the 5 tracks T05..09 contains data for 1 of the 5 characters.

 ## Enciphering algorithm